Residence Halls open for the Spring 2018 Semester on Saturday, January 13, 2018 at 9 AM.

-When over 3,000 students check in to the residence halls in just a few days, moving can be chaotic.
+With over 3,000 students returning to campus in just a few days, moving can be chaotic.
 To make everyone’s arrival as pleasant as possible, please:

 - Observe all parking restrictions and traffic patterns; University Police will enforce these regulations.
 Park only on designated streets and in designated lots; do not park on the lawns since it may damage the underground sprinklers.
 While you are checking in, park in the designated unloading areas with flashers on.